douglasdavis/pygram11/docs/purpose.rst

 Here are a couple of benchmarks testing ``pygram11`` (labeled `pg11`) against ``numpy.histogram`` (labeled `np`) and ``fast-histogram`` (labeled `fh`).
-These were performed on a 2018 MacBook Pro with a 2.6GHz Intel Core i7 12 core (6 hyperthreaded cores) processor.
+These were performed on a MacBook Pro with a 2.6GHz 12 Core Intel i7 (6 hyperthreaded cores) processor.

 The :math:`y`-axis is the ratio of the times to complete the calculation from two different packages; the higher the ratio, the